OAuth

 Public Reports

-Real-world OAuth findings across bug bounty programs:
+Real-world OAuth findings across bug bounty programmes:

 • Open redirect on cs.money chained with OAuth for account takeover - HackerOne #905607